-Every week, the Hall’s companion Gunnar Hnefataflsson embarks on a mission to promote the sagas of the medieval North, the scholarship that surrounds them, and discover new stories that have been inspired by them.
-These are the books that he found this week:
+Occasionally, the Hall’s companion Gunnar Hnefataflsson embarks on a mission to promote the sagas of the medieval North, the scholarship that surrounds them, and discover new stories that have been inspired by them.
+These are the books that he found this time:

 William Ian Miller’s ‘Why is Your Axe bloody?’: A Reading of Njáls Saga

 Hallgerd said, “Your axe is bloody; what have you done?”
 Thjostolf, the Great Divorcer, replied, “I have now arranged that you can be married a second time.” 📕 This #book, written by an esteemed professor of law (and English), William Ian Miller, is at once an academic text and a dramatic play.
 As his version of the #saga unfolds, he examines the motives that drive its characters into action and makes sense of their behavior, which seems so unreasonable from our modern perspective.
 Thjostolf, who Miller jokingly calls the “Great Divorcer,” is but one example of the complicated characters that he examines.
 In the end, this book is a must for the Modern Viking’s #bookshelf, for it will teach you a great deal about the world of the #sagas. 📕 But if you find yourselves frustrated by relatives or in-laws this #Thanksgiving, just remember that things could certainly be worse.
 Family relationships in Njal’s Saga are…complicated, to put it nicely.
 At least you don’t have a murder-loving, axe-weilding relative like Thjostolf—I hope. 📕 #WednesdayWisdom #GunnarsGang #bookstagram #books #book #history #literature #medieval #norse #viking #vikings #axe

 The Book of Settlements (as translated by Hermann Pálsson and Paul Edwards)